finding-clients-through-funnels-as-a-freelancer

 1. Make A Compelling Pitch

-You want your pitch to be quick and to-the-point about the value you can provide to the client, whether you’re in person or online.
+You want your pitch to be quick and to the point about the value you can provide to the client, whether you’re in person or online.

 Your prospective client is far more concerned with themselves, their objectives, and their problems than with you and your achievements.